AbdelwahabAdam/GluuBot/readme.md

-## This is a smiple test for Custom importer to get training data from github
+# This is a smiple test for Custom importer to get training data from github

+## This git repo contains tje following
+- the Training data in `YAML` format data/{nlu.yml, stories.yml, rules.yml} and domain/{domain.yml}

-- This git repo contain the Training data (nlu.yml,stories.yml,rules.yml)
+- the Training data in `JSON` format json_data/{nlu.yml, stories.yml, rules.yml, domain.yml}

 - The Custom importer script (custom_importer.py)

+- Two sperate Scripts to convert data from `JSON` to `YAML` and vice versa

 - The configuration file (config.yaml)